NASA-AMMOS/BSL/docs/api/01-bsl-sis.md

 The BSL is a software library that compiles to a Linux shared or static object, which must be linked to a host binary in order to execute.
 The BSL does not itself produce and run any independent threads of execution.

-Host applications must link to the BSL object files during their build process, according to the instructions and examples located in the BSL wiki page on GitHub.
+Host applications must link to the BSL object files during their build process, according to the instructions and s located in the BSL wiki page on GitHub.
 Host applications will call C functions directly to execute BPSec subroutines.
 If the host application is not programmed in C or C++, then a suitable Foreign Function Interface (FFI) for that specific programming language should be used.
 Note, the authors of the BSL cannot guarantee the correctness when using BSL with an FFI.

 ## 2.3: Standards and Protocols